 - credits as ¼ cup vegetable (starchy vegetable for NSLP and SBP)

-In addition to rescinding and replacing SP 22-2019, CACFP 09-2019, SFSP 08-2019, FNS has also rescinded SP 02-2013: Corn Masa (Dough) for Use in Tortilla Chips, Taco Shells, and Tamales, dated October 3, 2012 and TA 01-2008: Crediting of Corn Meal (Cornmeal) and Corn Flour for Grains/Breads Component, dated December 11, 2007.
+In addition to rescinding and replacing SP 22-2019, CACFP 09-2019, SFSP 08-2019, FNS has also rescinded SP 02-2013: Corn Masa (Dough) for Use in Tortilla Chips, Taco Shells and Tamales, dated Oct.
+3, 2012 and TA 01-2008: Crediting of Corn Meal (Cornmeal) and Corn Flour for Grains/Breads Component, dated Dec.
+11, 2007.
 FNS will update the Food Buying Guide for Child Nutrition Programs and the Whole Grain Resource for the National School Lunch and School Breakfast Programs to reflect these changes.
-Please view the Food Buying Guide.
+To view the Food Buying Guide, please visit: https://www.fns.usda.gov/tn/food-buying-guide-for-child-nutrition-programs.

 State agencies are reminded to distribute this memorandum to program operators.
 Program operators should direct any questions concerning this guidance to their state agency.
 State agencies with questions should contact the appropriate FNS regional office.